djhmateer/djhmateer.github.io/_posts/2024-04-25-sql server restore no files ready to rollforward.md

 [![alt text](/assets/2024-04-25/1.jpg "email")](/assets/2024-04-25/1.jpg)

 I can restore all of Sunday 21st April, but not Monday 22nd Apr.
 Suspicious that the 0500 .bak file was written at 1805 in the evening.
+Problem sovled - the backup takes over 13 hours to complete.

 But what about the insane log file of 18gb at 0700 on Sunday morning. which was written at 0733.
+I don't think this is a problem

 ## RESTORE NO RECOVERY